The Awkward Files # 3 | When Things Go Wrong

 When my skincare routine goes wrong

-Last night, I went to bed a bit later than usual, and sat down at my dressing table to begin .
+Last night, I went to bed a bit later than usual, and sat down at my dressing table to begin my lengthy evening skincare routine .
 I’d obviously removed my glasses by this point, so it was only as I diligently massaged in the last of the FOUR SEPARATE CREAMS I use on my face every night that it suddenly occurred to me that my reflection in the mirror looked a little different to how it usually looks at that time of night.
 Even stranger, I actually looked better, somehow?
 Like, my eyes were way more defined than they usually look without mascara, and you’d almost think that… OH.

 Yes, folks, I had sat down and carefully applied all of my skincare OVER THE TOP OF MY MAKEUP.
 And I don’t just mean a little bit of makeup, either: we’re talking full foundation, blush, mascara, eyeliner, the works – all now smudged together and blended in with all of the oils and other lotions I like to apply to my face every night.
 I mean, YUCK, right?